Joe Gomez (wrestler): Return to WCW (1996–1999)

-After losing to Harlem Heat at Clash of the Champions XXXIV in Milwaukee, Wisconsin on January 21, he and The Renegade split up for a time as Gomez would appear in dark matches facing Kevin Sullivan and Lasertron on Monday Nitro during the next few weeks.
+After losing to Harlem Heat at Clash of the Champions XXXIV in Milwaukee, Wisconsin, on January 21, he and The Renegade split up for a time as Gomez would appear in dark matches facing Kevin Sullivan and Lasertron on Monday Nitro during the next few weeks.
 Losing to Hugh Morris in a dark match at SuperBrawl VII on February 23, he would again lose to him the following night on Monday Nitro.

 By early March, he and The Renegade had begun teaming again as they defeated Sgt.
 Buddy Lee Parker and Sgt.
 Craig Pittman on WCW Pro after Gomez pinned Buddy Lee Parker.
 In a rematch against Harlem Heat on March 15, they were disqualified when The Public Enemy (Johnny Grunge and Rocco Rock) attacked Harlem Heat during the match.
 During the next two days, they would also lose matches to Jim Powers and Bobby Walker on WCW Pro and Konnan and Hugh Morrus on Monday Nitro.
 After Gomez was pinned by Hugh Morris, he and The Renegade began arguing after the match.

 Presumably splitting up shortly after, Gomez appeared in a singles match two days later defeating Mark Starr in a dark match on WCW Saturday Night and, on Monday Nitro days later, he was attacked by his former tag team partner while attempting to come to the defense of Chris Jericho who was being attacked by Lord Steven Regal after losing to Jericho.
-On April 14, he would also team with Ice Train to defeat The Extremists (Ace Darling and Devon Storm) with their valet Kimona Wanalaya in Philadelphia, Pennsylvania on Monday Nitro.
+On April 14, he would also team with Ice Train to defeat The Extremists (Ace Darling and Devon Storm) with their valet Kimona Wanalaya in Philadelphia, Pennsylvania, on Monday Nitro.

 Feuding with The Renegade over the next few weeks, he was attacked by The Renegade after he had submitted to the "Tongan Death Grip" following a match against Meng during Monday Nitro on May 31.
 However, The Renegade's interference backfired as he was put in the submission hold by Meng as well.

 He later defeated Mr. JL on WCW Pro, however he would lose matches to Buff Bagwell, Konnan, Dave Taylor and WCW United States Heavyweight Champion Jeff Jarrett during the next two months.
 Seen less frequently over the next two years, in one of his last appearances he defeated Bobby Eaton on WCW Saturday Night on March 13, 1999.

-Independent circuit (1999–2006)
+Later career (1999–2006)

 In 1999, he left WCW to return to NWA Florida then under promoter Howard Brody defeating Al Green in Tampa on December 12.
 Later that month, he would also appear at a fund-raising event for the International Wrestling Federation teaming with Pat Tanaka against The Powers of Pain (The Warlord and The Barbarian) at the Bergeron Rodeo Grounds in Davie, Florida.

-He has remained semi-active in the Southeastern independent circuit competing in Florida Championship Wrestling (FCW), Maximum Pro Wrestling and NWA Florida.
+He had remained semi-active in the Southeastern independent circuit, competing in Florida Championship Wrestling (FCW), Maximum Pro Wrestling and NWA Florida.
+Retired from wrestling in 2006.